fioprotocol/fio-devhub/_docs/recipes/linkauth.md

 ---
 title: Adding permissions with linkauth
-sidebar_label: Adding permissions with linkauth
+description: Adding permissions with linkauth
-layout: sidenav
-sidebar: sidebars
 ---

+# Adding permissions with linkauth

 ## Overview